Primetalk/SynapseGrid/docs/README.EN.md

 This will work, alas we're losing all advantages of immutable system.

-But what if we will store the state separate from the system?
+But what if we will store the state separately from the system?
 And then, in the right time before function call, state will be executed and then put back.

 How to work with state, stored somewhere?
 Function has to accept current state on input and return new value.